fuxiaohei/runtime-land-docs/src/docs/index.md

 Currently we only support **JavaScript/TypeScript**, but we are working on adding support for more languages.
 :::

+## JavaScript API

+Read full [JavaScript API](/docs/js-api/) documentation to learn more about the JavaScript API.
+Or you can learn examples below to get started.

 ## Hello World Example

 Create new project in the Runtime.land dashboard and add a new function with the following code: